Thomas Pullinger

-Thomas Charles Willis Pullinger CBE OBE OBK JP (1867 – July 1945) was an English automobile engineer.
+Thomas Charles Willis Pullinger CBE OBE OBK JP (1867 – July 1945) was a British automobile engineer.
 He began his career working with bicycles before the first cars were built.
 After working for Sunbeam and Humber, he helped expand the Scottish works of Arrol-Johnston, where he developed structured apprenticeship programmes and an engineering college for women.

 Early career

 Eldest son of Fleet Paymaster Thomas Penford Pullinger, RN and his wife born Marianne Willis, he was born in Dartford, Kent, and while living in Bexley attended Dartford Grammar School, and was then apprenticed to long-established Dartford engineers, J & E Hall.
+On one side of his family he had Jersey French ancestry.